2017 Astana SCO summit: Background

 On 21 April 2017 the foreign ministers met in Astana to prepare the meeting.
 The summit was planned to be before the opening of the Expo 2017, which also takes place in Astana.

 India and Pakistan acceptance

 The acceptance of India and Pakistan to the Shanghai Cooperation Organization was the first since 2001.
 This makes the SCO the largest and most populous international regional cooperation organization.

 Belt and Road initiative

-The summit in Astana was the first state visit of China's President Xi Jinping after the Belt and Road Forum in Beijing.
+The summit in Astana was the first state visit of General Secretary of the Chinese Communist Party Xi Jinping after the Belt and Road Forum in Beijing.
 The linking of SCO to the initiative was a major concern of the Chinese government.
 With Pakistan on a strategic position of the New Silk Road, the summit was thought to have a positive effect on further developments.

-Also the Belt and Road Initiative was also first proposed by President Xi in Kazakhstan in 2013.
+Also the Belt and Road Initiative was also first proposed by Xi Jinping in Kazakhstan in 2013.

 Security issues and anti-terrorism

 One of the major tasks of the SCO is the combat against terrorism, which is believed to be strengthened through the acceptance of the new members.